Billionaire Profile

 Philanthropy

 Since the early 1990s, Lau and his Charitable Trust have donated nearly HK$5 billion to various institutions.
-Major beneficiaries included education and healthcare, each accounting for approximately 20% of the total, while cases for the underprivileged make up about 10%.
-In 2020, the Trust contributed HK$10 million to a Support Programme initiated by the Hong Kong Performing Artistes Guild.
-In 2025, The Joseph Lau Luen Hung Charitable Trust donated HK$400 million for a medical complex.
+The major beneficiaries include education and healthcare, with each accounting for approximately 20% of the total, while cases for the underprivileged make up about 10%.
+The trust has supported education in Hong Kong, with significant gifts to universities supporting student aid and infrastructure.

 Career Milestones